tektechnologies/Instructor-Prep/301/week_2/class_10.md

 - no shared variable like a for loop would have. which makes reduce a pure function. foreach doesnt have a result but reduce() does.

 # Code Challenge for class 10
--look at link to review
+- look at link to review
   [use map filter reduce](https://github.com/codefellows/code-301-guide/tree/master/curriculum/class-10/challenges)

 ---
 ## Ten Minute Break
 - ## Second Hour